Manakanakku

 Manakanakku is a 1986 Indian Tamil-language film directed by R. C. Sakthi, starring Vijayakanth, Sarath Babu, Rajesh, Ambika and Radha.
 Kamal Haasan acted in a guest appearance.
 This was the only film where Haasan and Vijayakanth appeared onscreen together.
 The film was released on 28 February 1986.

 Production

-The film was produced by J. Maonohar, Radha's makeup man.
+The film was produced by J. Manohar, Radha's makeup man.
 The film began production with song recording during the launch at Prasad Studios.

 Soundtrack

 The music was composed by M. S. Viswanathan.